 - Using a blender or food processor, process the soup until completely smooth and pureed, working in batches if necessary.
 Return to the pot, and stir in the yogurt.
 Season to taste with salt and pepper.
 (The soup should be fairly thick but still pourable at this stage – if it’s too thick to pour, add a little water until it thins to the proper consistency.)

-- Return the pot to the stove and bright it up to temperature if serving warm, or transfer to the refrigerator to chill if you prefer a cold soup.
+- If serving warm, return the pot to the stove and warm up over medium-low heat until just shy of a simmer.
+If a cold soup is more your thing, transfer to the refrigerator to chill for about an hour.
 Garnish with fresh tarragon or mint and add a dollop of yogurt before serving, if desired.